-Although the doctrinal claims bases for all the elements of this construct are highly dubious, the official Church has held to them for centuries; they constitute the absolute basis for the Church's power, influence and control.
+Although the doctrinal claims appealed to by the institutional Church as the foundation for all the elements of this construct are highly dubious, the official Church has held to them for centuries; they constitute the absolute basis for the Church's power, influence and control.
 That which cannot be confirmed by scriptural or other recorded sources is, according to official Church teaching, grounded in authentic tradition, which is considered by the institutional Church to be as authentic a source of divine revelation as the scriptures.